Typing helper¶

 await ctx.respond("Done!")

-Be aware that this will cause a momentary blip in the xyz is typing
+Be aware that this will cause a momentary blip in the xyz is typing status, but this is unavoidable, simply

 due to the semi-stateless nature of this context wrapper